 Formatting is the process of wiping the storage partition table and unlinking the data in the file system.
 It re-indexes the file system for reusing the drive.
 Although the user feels that the data has gone as it becomes invisible, technically, the data resides in the media.
 A FREE DIY data recovery software can let cybercriminals find your data from the drive you formatted.
 The result?
 You remain oblivious to data vulnerability, and your privacy can be compromised.

 Factory Resetting a device is not any better.
 If you go one step ahead of formatting and factory reset your device, the results won’t differ much.
 Factory reset basically does everything that formatting does, plus also uninstalls the operating system on your laptop or desktop.
 The results factory resetting generates in terms of data security are similar - the data remains traceable and can be recovered using a DIY data recovery tool.

 Sometimes physically destroying the storage device can also be an option to get rid of sensitive data and keep it safe from the prying eyes of others.
-To physically destroy a hard drive or SDD, you can follow several methods like using a commercial shredder, set the drive on fire, or hammer it down, etc.
+To physically destroy a hard drive or SDD, you can follow several methods like using a commercial shredder, setting the drive on fire, or hammering it down, etc.

 Is it an appropriate method?
-Is it environment friendly?
+Is it environmentally friendly?